 11. Walt Disney Presents – This is a quality attraction in the Animation Courtyard that pays tribute to Walt Disney.
 The walk through leading up to a short film is my favorite part of the attraction.
 In a way, this is a mini Walt Disney museum that showcases artifacts from the company’s history.
 The short film is pretty good as well and a bit of tear-jerker.
 I don’t think the attraction is amazing but probably a bit underrated.
 Unfortunately, this doesn’t stay open very often as they do previews in this theater fairly often.

 10. Lightning McQueen’s Racing Academy – Along the lines of Walt Disney Presents and MuppetVision, Lightning McQueen’s Racing Academy is a movie based attraction that guests sit through.
-The high point is definitely the Lightning McQueen animatronic that really looks quite good.
+The high point is definitely the Lightning McQueen animatronic that looks great.
 As for the rest of the show, it is fine and will probably be good fun for kids especially those interested in Cars.

 9. Muppet*Vision 3D – While slightly outdated, this is still a quality attraction.
 The pre-show is one of the funniest things in all of Walt Disney World.
 The actual movie is good, as well.
 The Muppet humor works well and it’s always fun to see Sweetums roaming around the theater.
 While I do think the film as a whole is in need of a refresh, this is somewhat of a special tribute to Jim Henson because this is the last thing he worked on.

-7. Slinky Dog Dash – Disney World’s newest coaster is surprisingly fun and is easily the best themed aspect of Toy Story Land.
+6. Slinky Dog Dash – This family coaster is surprisingly fun and is easily the best themed aspect of Toy Story Land.
 Depending on your age and who you are traveling with, this attraction will likely move up or down the list.
-The small height limit makes this far more family friendly than most attractions at this park and that’s a big reason this ranks so highly.
+The small height limit makes this far more family friendly than most attractions at this park and that’s a big reason this ranks highly.
 Relative to Disney World’s other family coasters, Slinky Dog Dash is way more fun and a longer ride.
 It does add a little bit of a thrill to ride at night.
 While it might not be worth the wait times currently, Slinky Dog Dash is just plain fun.